Veteran & Military Education Benefits FAQ

 Visit Ask VA (ask.va.gov) to securely submit questions or requests directly to the VA.

-Using Benefits at CSU Sacramento – College of Continuing Education (CCE)
+Using Benefits at Sacramento State’s College of Continuing Education (CCE)

-Can I use VA benefits at both CCE and the main Sacramento State campus at the same time?
+Can I use VA education benefits at CCE and Sacramento State’s main campus, or another campus, during the same enrollment period?

 No. Although CCE is part of Sacramento State, each has a different VA facility code.
 Benefits can only be used at one school at a time.